yoctoalex/eap_lab/README.rst

 .. figure:: _figures/119.png

-Note that its status is also updated in the **PROTECT AAPLICATION** data card.
+Note that its status is also updated in the **PROTECT APPLICATION** data card.

 7. Update Monitoring to Blocking via Postman